DougAlves/weatheReport/readme.md

 # Wheather Report

-Telegram bot for go
+Telegram bot

-It responds to your '/ping' with the logical answer pong only when I'm runnig it
+It responds to your '/ping' with the only logical answer "pong", but only when I'm runnig it

 [find me at][http://t.me/weatherHandBot]